IPU Logo INTER-PARLIAMENTARY UNION

 Incompatibilities - President of the Republic

-- any paid position, including that offered by a foreign State or international organisation
+- any paid position, including those offered by a foreign State or international organization

-Candidacy requirements - candidates nominated by parties, blocs or as independents
+Candidacy requirements - candidates nominated by parties, or as independents